Want to Build an MVP App?

 Now it’s high time to validate your startup product idea by creating a demo version of your solution.

-There are three options like building a wireframe, mockup, or prototype.
+There are three options building a wireframe, mockup, or prototype.
 They differ by a measure of similarity to the final product.

 What is a wireframe?